Sukhress-Warun/Snake_Movement/README.md

   It has various functions like:
-    generateFood : to generate given number of foods in matrix. move : to move one step in given direction. getMovableDirections : to get the directions that the current snake can move without dieing. getState : get a character matrix representing the current state of snake and foods. isAlive : returns true if the snake is not yet died.
+    generateFood : to generate given number of foods in matrix. move : to move one step in given direction. getMovableDirections : to get the directions that the current snake can move without dying. getState : get a character matrix representing the current state of snake and foods. isAlive : returns true if the snake is not yet died.

+SnakeMovement class:
+    Its just a class to create a single snake object and display the state in console(erasing entire console every time before printing state).
+    It moves the snake in the direction (movable direction) which leads to the closest food.
+    If no food is available then it moves the snake in random direction.